bgamari/ghc-wiki-import/new-ghci-debugger.md

-In the debugger the process of evaluating an expression is made more intricate.
+In the debugger, the process of evaluating an expression is made more intricate.
 The reason is that if the expression thread hits a breakpoint it will want to return *early* to the GHCi thread, so that the user can access the GHCi prompt, issue commands *etcetera*.